Cooperation is at the heart of EAZA’s work, and nowhere is that more obvious than at face to face meetings.

 The EAZA Annual Conference is the biggest annual gathering of the European zoo and aquarium community, bringing more than 600 delegates together for four days of meetings, presentations, discussions and networking opportunities.
 The event is primarily aimed at EAZA members, with most of EAZA's TAGs and committees holding meetings alongside a variety of special workshops.
 Plenary sessions bring all conference delegates together to focus on topics of broad interest to the community.

-From 22-24 September the EAZA Online Annual Conference 2021 took place.
-Conference proceedings and session recordings can be found on the EAZA Member Area.
-Recordings of the plenaries can be found on the EAZA YouTube Channel.
+From 12 to 16 September 2023 the EAZA Annual Conference 2023 was hosted by Zoo Helsinki, Finland.
+Conference proceedings and session recordings are available on the EAZA Member Area.
+Recordings of the plenaries can be found on the EAZA YouTube Channel soon.

 EAZA Directors' Days and AGM meetings are by invitation only and open to Director level employees of EAZA Member institutions of all institutional and organisational categories (inclusive of Full, Temporary and Candidate for Membership institutions (a support letter of the respective mentor is required) and National Associations).

-The furtherance of wildlife conservation has become the predominant objective of EAZA and its members.
-It's now clear that the zoo and aquarium community's role in conservation extends far beyond helping to save endangered species through ex situ breeding programmes.
-Through their links with in situ projects many members of EAZA are active in the conservation of habitats and entire ecosystems.
+The furtherance of species conservation has become the predominant objective of EAZA and its Members.
+It's now clear that the zoo and aquarium community's role in conservation extends far beyond helping to save endangered species through ex situ population management programmes.
+Through their links with in situ projects many Members of EAZA are active in the conservation of species within their different habitats and entire ecosystems.
 The EAZA Conservation Forum is a biennial event bringing together over 100 representatives of zoos and aquariums, conservation organisations and in situ conservation projects for three days of workshops, presentations and other activities.
+The programme will be have specific focus on how to deliver (field) conservation activities of high quality and impact, no matter the scale.

 The EAZA Conservation Forum 2022 took place in Zagreb, Croatia from 17-20 May 2022 and has been hosted by Zagreb Zoo.